jeffvance/openshift-ceph-ex/README.md

 * firewalld (*systemctl start firewalld*) Note, if you cannot start firewalld due to the service being masked, you can do a *systemctl unmask firewalld* and then restart it.

 ###MySQL Template:
 The easiest way to start this simple mysql is to use an OSE template file to define the app.
-The [template](link) specifies the tutum mysql image, the pod, and the volume to be used.
+The [template](link) specifies the tutum mysql image, the pod, and the ceph volume claim to be used.

 ```
 # cat ceph-mysql-template.yaml